 You can't just stick to the core principles of Paleo without taking notice or placing care on where your produce is sourced from.
 Paleo is so much more than the food groups.
 It is about traceability, supporting local business and farmers, and voting with your dollar every time you make a food choice.
 Make decisions that you know will lead to a good outcome for the farmers and animals in this world.

 When going Paleo we ditch most things that are white.
 White bread, white sugar, white pasta, white rice and of course, white potato!
 Then we started seeing paleo cafe's dish up Sweet Potato with everything, throwing around the terms Low Carb or Paleo Friendly!
 So even though Paleo is less restrictive on your daily carb amounts as Keto, there are way more vegetables you could be celebrating that don't pack such a blood sugar spiking punch.
 I always vote Cauliflower with everything!

 5. You Wont Gain Weight Eating Paleo Treats

 Just because a treat is made with nutrient dense paleo ingredients, doesn't mean you're immune to the insulin spiking consequences of said treat.
 You'll see the words sugar free, paleo and raw, but they can still contain high levels of sweeteners, even natural, and they still play with your blood glucose level, resulting in body fat gain if not efficiently used by our bodies.
-Try some of my Low Carb Keto treats here at Luke Hines 10 for amazing snacks without the sugar.
+My Low Carb Keto treats like my Keto Twix Bar make amazing snacks without the sugar.

 And to begin your own 10 weeks of Meals, Mindset and Moves, with the option of Paleo or Keto meal plans, recipes and shopping lists, Click Here to Join my 10 Week Program.